converged-computing/metrics-operator/examples/tests/app-lammps/README.md

 $ kubectl logs -n metrics-system metrics-controller-manager-859c66464c-7rpbw
 ```

 Then create the metrics set.
-This is going to run a single run of LAMMPS over MPI!
+This is going to run a single run of LAMMPS over MPI.
 as lammps runs.

 ```bash